Deciphering Baryonic Feedback from ACT tSZ Galaxy Clusters: Data

-Due to nonthermal gas dynamics that contributes to the total pressure profile such as turbulent motion \cite[e.g.][]{Shi2016,Green2020}, the halo mass derived from the hydrostatic equilibrium assumption suffers from a bias: the hydrostatic mass bias \cite[e.g.][]{vonderLinden2014,Battaglia2016,Miyatake2019,Osato2020}, $b=M_{\rm tSZ}/M_{\rm true}$\footnote{Note that our definition of $b$ equals to $1-b$ in other literature.} \footnote{It might seem unnecessary to model $M_{\rm tSZ}$ and $b$ simultaneously instead of modeling the weak lensing profile.
+The $M_{\rm{500c}}$ masses reported in the ACT catalog are derived from the Universal Pressure Profile scaling relation \cite{Arnaud_2010}, which assumes a hydrostatic equilibrium in computing the relation.
+True masses of these objects with calibration from WL data are often a factor of about $\sim 0.71$ lower, such as the richness-based cluster WL calibration from DES data, which is also reported in the ACT catalog \cite{Hilton_2021}.
+The true masses, and therefore the masses that should be used in our model are better estimated by weak lensing.
+Further, we expect this mass calibration bias to not be constant across cosmic time and different mass scales. \footnote{It might seem unnecessary to model $M_{\rm tSZ}$ and $b$ simultaneously instead of modeling the weak lensing profile.
 We note that this modeling approach is an appealing middle ground.
 While the halo model adopted and developed in this paper captures the necessary modeling ingredients to describe the impact of baryonic feedback on the tSZ signal, it fails to incorporate several key ingredients to model weak lensing profiles, such as mis-centering, photometric redshift uncertainties, and intrinsic alignments.
 While these effects might be correlated with the baryonic feedback signal, the shape noise in weak lensing profile is large enough that this correlation can be negligible \citep{SPT2}.
 On the other hand, the relationship between $M_{\rm tSZ}$ and the weak lensing profile is modeled in detail in Shin et al. (in preparation), where we can extract the $M_{\rm tSZ}$--$M_{\rm{500c}}$ relation after marginalized several aforementioned systematic effects.
-In the regime where those effects are uncorrelated with the baryonic feedback signal, our two-step approach will lead to an unbiased result.} Before performing any analysis using clusters with hydrostatic halo mass, one must first estimate this hydrostatic mass bias.
+In the regime where those effects are uncorrelated with the baryonic feedback signal, our two-step approach will lead to an unbiased result.}